junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 You can manually switch between AT-command mode and data mode.
 However, the SLM data mode is applied automatically while using the following modules:

-* TCP/TLS server and client
-* UDP server and client, DTLS client
 * Socket ``send()`` and ``sendto()``
+* TCP/TLS proxy send
+* UDP/DTLS proxy send
 * FTP put, uput and mput
 * MQTT publish
 * HTTP request